LarremoreLab/Website/_pages/manual.md

 The manual is a mixture of prescriptions (how things ought to be done) and descriptions (how things around the lab typically operate).
 To that end, you'll find that this document is equal parts reference material, a statement of culture and philosophy, and the outlines of a contract among all of us on the research team.

-Our mission is to do good science.
-To make discoveries.
+**Our mission is to do good science.** To make discoveries.
 To have fun while we do so.
 To support each other, but challenge each other too.
 To give away as many good ideas as possible.
 To spend our time and the funds of our supporters wisely.
-To be members of good standing and good reputation in our communities, both scientifically and geographically.
+To be members of good standing and good reputation in our communities, both scientific and geographic.
 To feel no shame when we don’t yet know something, but to fill the gaps, patch the holes, and learn everything we can.
 To be constructive with our criticism.
 To be creative and collaborative.
 To follow our experiments, data, and analyses to whatever interesting conclusions they support, even if those aren't the conclusions we’d hoped for.
 To be curious.
 To respect each other, both by giving the respect due to every human being, and by earning the respect of others by how we act.

-Our lab focuses on three things.
-First, we study mathematical and computational methods for their own sake, to build better, more powerful, and more reliable tools.
+**Our lab focuses on three areas.**
+- We study mathematical and computational methods for their own sake, to build better, more powerful, and more reliable tools.
 Typically, these take the form of statistical inference or network methods.
-Second, we study social science with a data-rich and computational perspective.
+- Second, we study social science with a data-rich and computational perspective.
 This often means trying to understand the ecosystem of academic science itself by using information about who scientists are and what scientists do.
-(For this work, we collaborate successfully and closely with the Clauset Lab.
-More on that, below.)
-Third, we study malaria parasites with a mathematical and statistically rigorous toolkit, focusing on genomic epidemiology and modeling.
+- Third, we study malaria parasites with a mathematical and statistically rigorous toolkit, focusing on genomic epidemiology and modeling.

-# Expectations and Responsibilities
+# Expectations & Responsibilities

-## For Everyone

-### The Big Picture
+## Everyone: The Big Picture

 - Work on what you’re passionate about, work hard at it, and be proud of it.
 Be so proud of it that you have to suppress bragging (but it’s ok to brag sometimes).
 - Scientists have to be careful.
 Don’t rush your work.
 Think first.
 Then implement.
 Incorporate sanity checks.
 Ask others to look at your code or data if you need help, and help others when they ask.
 It’s ok to makes mistakes, but mistakes shouldn’t be because of carelessness or rushed work.